MicrosoftDocs/azure-docs/articles/azure-monitor/platform/agent-linux.md

     sudo sh ./omsagent-*.universal.x64.sh --install -w <workspace id> -s <shared key>
     ```

 3. To configure the Linux agent to install and connect to a Log Analytics workspace through a Log Analytics gateway, run the following command providing the proxy, workspace ID, and workspace key parameters.
 This configuration can be specified on the command line by including `-p [protocol://][user:password@]proxyhost[:port]`.
-The *protocol* property accepts `http` or `https`, and the *proxyhost* property accepts a fully qualified domain name or IP address of the proxy server.
+The *proxyhost* property accepts a fully qualified domain name or IP address of the Log Analytics gateway server.

     ```
     sudo sh ./omsagent-*.universal.x64.sh --upgrade -p https://<proxy address>:<proxy port> -w <workspace id> -s <shared key>